 The Office of Campus Safety takes a proactive approach to preventing crimes and providing crime prevention services.
 A primary goal of crime prevention programming is to eliminate or minimize the opportunity for criminal activities whenever possible by seeking community involvement and diligence.
 Following the institutional mission to educate, crime prevention programming encourages students, faculty and staff to be proactive and aware of their own safety and the safety of others within the campus community.
-Crime prevention and the safety of others is a responsibility shared by all members of the Hobart and William Smith Colleges' community.
+Crime prevention and the safety of others is a responsibility shared by all members of the HWS community.

+Safety Services

-Safety Services Safe Ride Program
+Safe Ride Program

 The safe ride program provides transportation for students who may feel unsafe or uncomfortable walking after dark.
 Students are advised to call the Office of Campus Safety from a safe location and wait there until picked up by a uniformed Campus Safety Officer.
-Campus Safety does not normally provide this service during the hours that the campus shuttle is operating unless there are extenuating circumstances.
 Campus Safety considers this to be an important service and will respond to all requests as quickly as possible while also meeting our responsibility to respond to emergency calls as a priority.